 Izzy Sophia Thomas joined the Tim Brauch family in the summer of 2014 as a junior board member.
 Izzy's main responsibility is managing the database.
 She helps with the annual drive and has been volunteering at the contests since seventh grade.
 Her hobbies include volleyball and hanging out at the beach with friends.

-Death spiker, raconteur, collector of exotic Ferraris--some of these things are true about Brigg Ferreira Busenhart-a freshmen student at Cabrillo Colllege in Aptos, California.
-A 2018 graduate of Mount Madonna School.
+Death spiker, raconteur, collector of exotic Ferraris--some of these things are true about Brigg Ferreira Busenhart.
+A highschool graduate of 17.
 With the Tim Brauch Foundation, Brigg has been an active volunteer since elementary school and joined the junior board in 2012.
 Brigg has been a volunteer in the fundraising aspect along with doing everything from judge running to overseeing the raffle at the annual contest.
-A talented volleyball player, Brigg is a member of the Bay to Bay Volleyball Club team which regularly gives beatings to other volleyball clubs from all over the nation.
+A talented volleyball player, Brigg is a AAA beach player, and member of Bay to Bay Volleyball Club.
 Brigg's hobbies include ping pong, surfing, skateboarding, volleyball, and the all-around enjoyment of life.

 A junior board member since 2013 and a student at Soquel High, Maya Colehower is a talented athlete/artist by land and sea.
 In the same day she will be practicing her plies in the ballet studio, then using those same delicate feet to train on her standup paddleboard for races--she always finished top in her class at the annual Jay Moriarity Paddleboard Race.

 Rikki Radliff is a student at Aptos High school and has volunteered for the foundation since 2014 became a member of the Junior Board in 2015.
 Aside from being an auspicious student, Rikki likes to involve herself in extracurricular activities that give back to the community.
 She loves that being a part of the foundation contributes to the enrichment of youth lives within her community.